tomaskovarik271/PIPECD/DEVELOPER_GUIDE_V2.md

 *   [Playwright](https://playwright.dev/docs/intro)
 *   [ESLint](https://eslint.org/docs/latest/)
 *   [Zod](https://zod.dev/)

+## Post Database Reset Procedures

+When the development database is reset (e.g., by dropping and recreating tables or running all migrations from scratch), certain manual steps are required to ensure the application functions correctly, particularly for features relying on a `system_user_id` for automated actions like the "Welcome & Review" task creation.

+### Recreating the System User (`system_user_id`)

+The `system_user_id` is used to attribute actions performed by automated processes (e.g., via Inngest functions creating system tasks) to a dedicated "System" entity.
+If the database is reset, the previous system user will be deleted, and a new one must be created.
+The UUID of this new system user will then need to be updated in your environment variables.

+**Steps:**

+1.  **Create the System User in Supabase Auth:**
+    *   Navigate to your Supabase Project Dashboard.
+    *   Go to **Authentication** -> **Users**.
+    *   Click **"Add user"** (or "Invite user").
+    *   **Email:** Use a consistent, recognizable email for the system user.
+The convention currently used is `system_automation@pipecd.kovarik.cz`.
+If you choose a different one, ensure it's documented.
+    *   **Password:** Generate a very strong, random password.
+Store this securely if you anticipate needing to log in as this user (though typically, system actions use the service role key and don't involve traditional login).
+    *   Confirm the user creation.

+2.  **Retrieve the New User UID:**
+    *   After the user is created in Supabase Auth, find it in the user list.
+    *   **Copy its User UID.** This is a UUID (e.g., `9db26ede-9820-45ac-8691-d9bc74d3c8fe`).
+This new UID is your new `SYSTEM_USER_ID` for this database instance.

+3.  **Verify/Update `public.user_profiles` Entry:**
+    *   A trigger (`on_auth_user_created_sync_profile`) should automatically create a corresponding entry in the `public.user_profiles` table when the `auth.users` entry is made.
+    *   Verify this row exists.
+    *   The `display_name` for this system user should be user-friendly.
+If it defaults to the email address, update it using the Supabase SQL Editor:
+        ```sql
+        UPDATE public.user_profiles
+        SET display_name = 'System Automation' -- Or simply 'System'
+        WHERE user_id = 'YOUR_NEW_SYSTEM_USER_UID_HERE'; -- Replace with the UID copied in step 2
+        ```

+4.  **Update Environment Variables:**
+    *   This is the most critical step for the application, especially automations, to use the new system user.
+    *   Open your local development environment configuration file (typically `.env` at the project root).
+    *   Find the `SYSTEM_USER_ID` variable and update its value to the **new User UID** you copied in Step 2.
+        ```env
+        # Example .env entry
+        SYSTEM_USER_ID="YOUR_NEW_SYSTEM_USER_UID_HERE"
+        ```
+    *   **Deployment Environments:** If you have deployed instances (e.g., on Netlify, Vercel), you **must** also update the `SYSTEM_USER_ID` environment variable in the settings for each of those environments.

+**Important Considerations:**

+*   **Consistency:** Always use the same email address convention for the system user to make identification easier.
+*   **Environment Variables:** Failure to update the `SYSTEM_USER_ID` environment variable after a database reset will lead to errors in automated processes (like Inngest functions creating activities), as they will be attempting to use an old, non-existent user ID for the `user_id` field of system tasks.
+*   **Seeding Scripts (Future Enhancement):** For more frequent database resets, consider enhancing database seeding scripts to automate parts of this process, particularly the creation of the auth user via Supabase Admin API and logging its new ID.
+This is particularly relevant for the `SYSTEM_USER_ID` needed by automations (refer to ADR-008 for context).

 ---
 This guide should provide a solid foundation for developing Project PipeCD.
 Happy coding!